Houston County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer rules in favor of the DPS, your license suspension will be upheld.
+• Suspension Upheld: The hearing officer rules in favor of the DPS, and your license is suspended.

 • Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (see below).